 The Final Stretch

-On the way to Road P-1070, we met a couple and their pup on the open road.
-Then we walked through more dips to the end and entered the forest.
+While walking to Road P-1070, we met a couple and their pup on the open road.
+Then we went through a few more dips to the end and entered the forest.
 There we continued on a defined path and crossed Lost Lake Trail shortly.

-We scrambled through the wetland and came upon an old road (P-1010) at 3100′.
-The snow showed up soon after.
-Then we went onto a gravel road and turned north by the radio tower.
-Soon, we were back in the trees.
+After scrambling over the wetland, we found an old road (P-1010) at 3100′ where snow showed up shortly.
+We went onto a gravel path and turned north by the radio tower before going back into the trees.

 See more trip photos here.